While HDMI ports are ubiquitous among monitors, specific monitors, particularly older ones, do not feature an HDMI port.

 Adapters are NOT Bidirectional in Most Cases

 You cannot use this the other way around.
-Meaning you cannot take a VGA or DVI source, and then convert that to HDMI output.
+You cannot take a VGA or DVI source and then convert that to HDMI output.
 HDMI-to-DVI DOES NOT EQUAL DVI-to-HDMI.

 HDMI Adapters DO NOT Work For Gaming Consoles Generally Out of the Box

-If you want to connect your gaming console i.e PS4, Xbox One, PS5 etc to a monitor with a VGA or DVI-D port, then the average HDMI-to-VGA or HDMI-to-DVI adapters or adapter cables will simply not work.
+If you want to connect your gaming console, i.e., PS4, Xbox One, PS5, etc., to a monitor with a VGA or DVI-D port, then the average HDMI-to-VGA or HDMI-to-DVI adapters or adapter cables will not work.

-Certain game consoles, such as PS4, simply do not recognize the adapters.
+Certain game consoles, such as PS4, do not recognize the adapters.

-The following video explains how you can work around this issue by using an HDMI switch.
+The following video explains how to work around this issue using an HDMI switch.

-When connecting gaming consoles it is best to check with the manufacturer whether the adapter will work with your particular gaming console.
+When connecting gaming consoles, it is best to check with the manufacturer whether the adapter will work with your gaming console.

-So there are two ways on how to connect monitor with no HDMI ports.
+So there are two ways how to connect monitors with no HDMI ports.
 The first is to use a different port altogether.
 The second is to use an adapter.

-Before you go about purchasing any adapter, however, you must confirm if it works in the intended way and if the reviews for it are positive.
+Before purchasing any adapter, however, you must confirm if it works in the intended way and if the reviews for it are positive.